 The group is made up of three parts.
-The lower part, the iliocostalis lumborum, extends from the upper part of the hipbone to the lower ribs.
-The middle part, the iliocostalis dorsi or thoracis, goes from the lower to the upper ribs while the upper part, the iliocostalis cervicis, extends from the upper ribs to the neck.
-A number of injuries can occur in these muscles given their frequent usage and as a result, there are a number of iliocostal pain treatment options.
+The lower portion, the iliocostalis lumborum, extends from the upper part of the hipbone to the lower ribs.
+The middle part, also known as the iliocostalis dorsi or thoracis, goes from the lower to the upper ribs.
+While the upper part, the iliocostalis cervicis, extends from the upper ribs to the neck, more specifically to the transverse processes of the cervical vertebrae.

 Iliocostalis thoracis muscle pain

 People with the condition often experience pain when bending and twisting, trying to lift heavy objects and sitting for extended periods in cars or planes.

 Iliocostalis lumborum muscle pain

 Symptoms of iliocostalis lumborum dysfunction tend to present during the same activities as those connected with the iliocostalis thoracis.
 These are whiplash involving the lower back, sitting for long periods in a vehicle, straining while lifting heavy objects as well as bending and twisting.

 Treatments for iliocostalis pain

-Iliocostalis syndrome is usually treated with ice, nonsteroidal anti-inflammatory drugs and steroid injection if the irritation continues.
+Iliocostalis syndrome is usually treated with ice, nonsteroidal anti-inflammatory drugs, and steroid injection if the irritation continues.
 Massage and exercise may also be recommended along with cortisone shots.
 It should be noted that while cortisone and anti-inflammatory drugs produce short-term benefits, they can also lead to more chronic pain since the interrupt the natural healing process.
 Long term use also leads to varying side effects.

 An alternative to these treatments is prolotherapy, also known as Non-Surgical Ligament and Tendon Reconstruction and Regenerative Joint Injection.
 This is an orthopedic procedure that stimulates the body’s healing processes to strengthen and repair injured and painful joints and connective tissue.
 This is said to be very helpful in eliminating chronic side pain, although patients should still avoid side-bending.